cfrg/draft-irtf-cfrg-vdaf/draft-irtf-cfrg-vdaf.md

 (\*) Indicates a change that breaks wire compatibility with the previous draft.

+09:

+* Poplar1: Make prefix tree traversal stricter by requiring each node to be a child of a node that was already visited.
+This change is intended to make it harder for a malicious Aggregator to steer traversal towards non-heavy-hitting measurements.

+* Prio3: Add more explicit guidance for choosing the field size.

+* IDPF: Define extractability and clarify (un)safe usage of intermediate prefix counts.
+Accordingly, add text ensuring public share consistency to security considerations.

 08:

 * Poplar1: Bind the report nonce to the authenticator vector programmed into